Troopy Build Series: LandCruiser 78-Series Overlander

 Considering when we ordered our vehicle, it would be fair to ask about our thoughts on the Ineos.

-When the Ineos Grenadier first appeared, I was very excited, everything I had read and heard made the vehicle seem like the perfect choice, although it is shorter (4,856mm) than the 78-series (5,245mm), it is similar to a Defender 110 (4,600mm) and 76-series (4,900mm) saloon in length, so could have been a potentially viable option, it probably will be a viable option in the future.
+When the Ineos Grenadier first appeared, I was very excited.
+Everything I had read and heard made the vehicle seem like the perfect choice.
+Although it is shorter (4,856mm) than the 78-series (5,245mm), it is similar in length to a Defender 110 (4,600mm) and 76-series (4,900mm) saloon, so it could have been a potentially viable option.
+It probably will be a viable option in the future.

-Ineos chose to partner the Defender cross G-Wagon-like looks with a ladder chassis, coil springs, solid axles and the amazing 3.0L Turbo BMW engine and the ZF-Auto box.
+Ineos partnered with the Defender cross G-Wagon-like looks with a ladder chassis, coil springs, solid axles, the amazing 3.0L Turbo BMW engine, and the ZF-Auto box.
 These features make the vehicle amazing both on and off-road.
 We had a great time test-driving one.

 Why didn’t we choose a Land Rover Defender as our next Overland Vehicle?

-New “old-style” Defenders are no longer available, manufacture was ceased in 2016, so there was not an option there although we would have been able to get accessories and also a pop-top roof camper, like the Alu-Cab Hercules or Icarus.
-As well as long-range tanks etc. The other factor behind not wanting a Defender was safety, I know a Troopy is not the safest vehicle, but it is certainly safer than an old-style Defender (IMHO).
+New “old-style” Defenders are no longer available.
+Manufacturing ceased in 2016, so there was not an option there, although we would have been able to get accessories and also a pop-top roof camper, like the Alu-Cab Hercules or Icarus, as well as long-range tanks, etc. The other factor behind not wanting a Defender was safety.
+I know a Troopy is not the safest vehicle, but it is certainly safer than an old-style Defender (IMHO).

-The latest Defender if I am honest was never going to be an option, because I just don’t like the look of it, not to mention that it has the same issues for us as the Ineos, in that there is no roof conversion available.
+If I am honest, the latest Defender was never going to be an option because I just don’t like its appearance.
+It also has the same issues for us as the Ineos: there is no roof conversion available.

 Second Stage Manufacture (SSM)- Pre-Registration Mods

-It’s important to realise that here in Australia there are pretty strict requirements around certain vehicle modifications, and the requirements vary from State to State.
-So to ensure compliance across all States, it is easier to have any changes to the vehicle done before registration, i.e. pre-rego.
-Doing this is called Second Stage Manufacture (SSM) and the process entails getting any vehicle changes completed before vehicle registration by a competent body and importantly having the changes certified by a competent Engineer.
-This enables the modifications to be considered part of the vehicle’s base specification ensuring ADR (Australian Design Rules) compliance.
+It’s important to realise that here in Australia, there are strict requirements for certain vehicle modifications, and the requirements vary from state to state.
+So, to ensure compliance across all states, it is easier to make any changes to the vehicle before registration, i.e., pre-rego.
+Doing this is called Second Stage Manufacture (SSM).
+The process entails getting any vehicle changes completed before vehicle registration by a competent body and, importantly, having the changes certified by a competent Engineer.
+This enables the modifications to be considered part of the vehicle’s base specification, ensuring compliance with ADR (Australian Design Rules).

 Opting for pre-registration modifications via SSM offers several advantages.
 Firstly, it ensures nationwide recognition of the changes, simplifying interstate travel and future re-registrations.
 Additionally, SSM typically permits more extensive modifications than post-registration alterations.
 The streamlined process avoids potential delays associated with individual approvals and certifications.
 Finally, SSM modifications, listed on the compliance plate, can enhance the vehicle’s resale value by assuring buyers of professional workmanship and adherence to safety regulations.

-In order for the Troopy to become the viable Overlander/Camper we wanted, there was a selection of changes we considered essential.
-The main items we had changed as SSM pre-rego, were the Roof Conversion, the GVM (Gross-Vehicle Mass) upgrade and the rear axle track correction by Multidrive Technology, we installed the Tru Tracker.
+We considered a selection of changes essential for the Troopy to become the viable Overlander/Camper we wanted.
+The main items we had changed as SSM pre-rego were the Roof Conversion, the GVM (Gross-Vehicle Mass) upgrade, and the rear axle track correction by Multidrive Technology, who installed the Tru Tracker.

-Anyone who has travelled by vehicle for a longer period knows that there are times when certain issues can make it a challenge and impact overall enjoyment and fatigue, the main one of those is weather.
+Anyone who has travelled by vehicle for a more extended period knows that certain issues, such as the weather, can make travel challenging and impact overall enjoyment and fatigue.

-What the roof conversion enables, is for the inside of the vehicle to have two levels of accommodation and the ability to stand up.
-During the day the bed can be pushed out of the way into the roof area so that you can stand and move around in the vehicle, at night the bed is lowered, which enables a comfortable night in a double bed.
+The roof conversion enables the inside of the vehicle to have two levels of accommodation and the ability to stand up.
+During the day, the bed can be pushed out of the way into the roof area so that you can stand and move around in the vehicle.
+The bed is lowered at night, enabling a comfortable night in a double bed.

 Why an Alu-Cab Roof Conversion?

-In the end, we chose to install an Alu-Cab Hercules roof conversion on our LandCruiser.
-Mainly because at the time it was convenient.
+Ultimately, we installed an Alu-Cab Hercules roof conversion on our LandCruiser, mainly because it was convenient at the time.
 I believe that the Hercules is one of the first of its type.
-But there are other choices, and to be honest we would probably choose a different solution now because, like most things in life, I don’t feel that Alu-Cab has kept up with the competition.
-Other options these days are Mungo, Head Space and Alu-Innovations.
+But there are other choices, and to be honest, we would probably choose a different solution now because, like most things in life, I don’t feel that Alu-Cab has kept up with the competition.
+Other options these days are Mungo, Head Space, and Alu-Innovations.

-When combined with well-thought-out storage and systems, a roof conversion such as the Alu-Cab Hercules, enables a comfortable and warm seating area for those days where the elements are more challenging.
-The cabinets in our vehicle are also designed to enable stealth camping should we need to stop and sleep without attracting attention.
-Not that a Troopy does not catch the eye!
+When combined with well-thought-out storage and systems, a roof conversion such as the Alu-Cab Hercules enables a comfortable and warm seating area for those days when the elements are more challenging.
+The cabinets in our vehicle are also designed to enable stealth camping should we need to stop and sleep without attracting attention—not that a Troopy does not catch the eye!

-Other advantages of the roof conversion are that the setup time is about 1 minute and if you are camping in difficult terrain or a confined space, the footprint of the space is not being shared with a tent or other arrangement.
-We have stayed on mountains with limited space for a vehicle, let alone a tent.
-Sometimes we find spaces where rocks and such make it hard to camp too.
+Other advantages of the roof conversion are that it takes about one minute to set up, and if you are camping in difficult terrain or a confined space, the footprint of the space is not shared with a tent or other arrangement.
+We have stayed in the mountains with limited space for a vehicle, let alone a tent.
+Sometimes, we find spaces where rocks and other obstacles make it hard to camp, too.

 Alu-Cab Installation Problems

-The other reason we would probably choose another option now is that we had a horrific experience with our installation by the local Ironman 4×4 agent, Discover 4×4 in Melbourne, since our installation, they seem to have since gone out of business or at least the shop has closed down.
+The other reason we would probably choose another option now is that we had a horrific experience with our installation by the local Ironman 4×4 agent, Discover 4×4, in Melbourne.
+Since our installation, they seem to have gone out of business, or at least the shop has closed down.
 I guess what goes around comes around.
-Having said this, after we got in touch with Alu-Cab South Africa our issues were picked up by Ironman Australia and their head office dealt with installing a new roof conversion.
+Having said this, after we contacted Alu-Cab South Africa, Ironman Australia picked up our issues, and their head office dealt with installing a new roof conversion.

 Vehicle Track Correction

-The 70-series Landcruiser has been around for decades, and the design has remained largely unchanged, certainly when it comes to body, chassis and running gear.
-Having said that there have been updates over the years, one of which was the change to the V8 4.5 litre engine (1VD-FTV).
-There was an impact from this change that was never rectified by Toyota, in that to accommodate the V8 engine, it was necessary to widen the front axle.
+The 70-series Landcruiser has been around for decades, and the design has remained largely unchanged, certainly when it comes to body, chassis, and running gear.
+That said, there have been updates over the years, one of which was the change to the V8 4.5-litre engine (1VD-FTV).
+This change had an impact that was never rectified by Toyota, in that to accommodate the V8 engine, it was necessary to widen the front axle.

-Sounds sensible right, but the increase of 100mm across the vehicle track was not rectified or corrected on the rear axle.
-This means that the track of the rear axle on a 70-series even now in 2024, is 100mm less than the front axle.
+It sounds sensible, right?
+However, the 100 mm increase across the vehicle track was not rectified on the rear axle.
+This means that the track of the rear axle on a 70-series, even now in 2024, is 100mm less than that of the front axle.

-The problem created by this track difference will be unnoticed by many and many will be unaware of the issue.
-The problem with the track difference across the vehicle is that in certain conditions it can affect vehicle performance.
+Many will be unaware of the problem created by this track difference.
+The problem with the track difference across the vehicle is that it can affect vehicle performance in certain conditions.
 For instance, in soft sand, it can cause the vehicle to wander.
 It can also have a minor impact in towing situations.

-From this, there has been an opportunity for many 4WD companies across the world to offer solutions, these range from wheel spacers and offset wheels through to full axle housing and diff corrections.
+Many 4WD companies worldwide have had the opportunity to offer solutions, ranging from wheel spacers and offset wheels to full axle housing and diff corrections.
 We opted for a Multidrive-developed Tru Tracker solution, which essentially moves the stub axles out by 50mm on each side of the rear axle.

-Multidrive completed the work in Geelong, they replaced the stub axles by cutting the originals down to allow for the new ones to be bolted in place.
+Multidrive completed the work in Geelong.
+They replaced the stub axles by cutting the originals down to allow the new ones to be bolted in place.
 The modification also requires new internal drive shafts (half-shafts) for the diff housing.

 Suspension – GVM Upgrade

-The 2023 Troopy (78-Series) had a higher stock GVM than previous years, I believe this is due to being able to meet the safety requirements of Australia.
+The 2023 Troopy (78-Series) had a higher stock GVM than previous years.
+I believe this is due to being able to meet Australia’s safety requirements.
 By slightly changing the vehicle category, the safety compliance requirements are slightly less.
-The 2023 vehicles, as a result, needed larger indicators and also had collision detection systems installed.
+As a result, the 2023 vehicles needed larger indicators and also had collision detection systems installed.

 Having said that, we calculated the likely payload of the vehicle in the final state for our global travels and realised there was not much headroom.
-So we opted to get the vehicle GVM upgraded as part of the SSM process.
+So, we upgraded the vehicle GVM as part of the SSM process.
 This would avoid headaches later.
-We opted to have this done at Multidrive also in Geelong and they installed the Terrain Taimer upgrade to allow the vehicle to be changed to 3,870kg.
+We opted to have this done at Multidrive, also in Geelong, and they installed the Terrain Taimer upgrade to allow the vehicle GVM to be changed to 3,870kg.

-The Terrain Tamer gear includes parabolic springs and also upgraded front springs as well as shocks all around.
+The Terrain Tamer gear includes parabolic springs, upgraded front springs, and shocks all around.

 Other Essential Troopy Upgrades for Overlanders

-Needless to say, our changes to the vehicle, did not stop at just pre-rego, our plan is to complete most modifications ourselves.
+Needless to say, our changes to the vehicle did not stop at pre-rego.
+We plan to complete most modifications ourselves.

 The stock Toyota sound system is terrible.
-Yes, it has Bluetooth but not much else.
-We opted to install new speakers in the standard positions, door pods and speakers in the front and a new CarPlay/Android Auto head unit, these were all from Alpine and made a huge difference.
-For instance, providing a reverse camera and Google Maps etc.
+Yes, it has Bluetooth, but not much else.
+We opted to install new speakers in the standard positions, door pods and speakers in the front, and a new CarPlay/Android Auto head unit.
+These were all from Alpine and made a huge difference.
+Features such as the reverse camera and Google Maps have improved the vehicle’s usability.

 UHF Radio